-Leverage Risk: As part of the Fund's principal investment strategy, the Fund will make investments in futures contracts.
+Leverage Risk.
+As part of the Fund's principal investment strategy, the Fund will make investments in futures contracts.
 These derivative instruments provide the economic effect of financial leverage by creating additional investment exposure to the underlying instrument, as well as the potential for greater loss.
-If the Fund uses leverage through purchasing derivative instruments, the Fund has the risk that losses may exceed the net assets of the Fund.
+You could lose all or substantially all of your investment in the Fund should the Fund's trading positions suddenly turn unprofitable.
 The net asset value of the Fund while employing leverage will be more volatile and sensitive to market movements.

 Management Risk.
-The Fund is actively-managed and may not meet its investment objective based on the Sub-Adviser's or Futures Trading Advisor's, as the case may be, success or failure to implement investment strategies for the Fund.
+The Fund's strategy is actively-managed and may not meet its investment objective based on the Sub-Adviser's or Futures Trading Advisor's success or failure to implement the strategy for the Fund.